AnnieMT/build-in-hxe-deploy-to-cloud/README.md

 ###Deploy in CF & Show in Browser

-1. Easy, the only thing we have to do is to replace XS by CF in the command line.
+1. This same service can also be deployed in the cloud.
+The only thing we have to do is to replace XS by CF in the command line.
 One simple command creates the application container, deploys the code, and starts our service in the Cloud!
 Once deployed, which just take a few moments, we can reach the service via this URL.

 [ACCORDION-END]